Chase Sapphire Preferred® Card vs. Amex Delta Gold

 Value of the Annual Fee

-The Delta SkyMiles Gold has $0 introductory annual fee for the first year, then $99 (rates & fees).
+The Delta SkyMiles Gold has $0 introductory annual fee for the first year, then $150 (rates & fees).
+While this fee is comparable to other airline co-branded cards, it’s essential to evaluate whether the card’s benefits to justify the cost for your specific situation.

 Redeeming Points